rach0022/mad9137_midterm/README.md

+# Bugs
+- [ ] Adding a new event will not dismiss the current view but will add the new event
+- [ ] Deleting an event will crash: 'terminating with uncaught exception of type NSException'

 Coding in Protocol, Event, Schedule swift files (10pt)

 - [x] Write a protocol that defines a function takes an Event object as a parameter (2pt)